department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 | 73       | 10.27           | 30.75             | 61.34               | 121.99                  |
 | 74       | 10.90           | 32.64             | 65.10               | 129.48                  |

-**Note:** To get your monthly rate, multiply the amount of your insurance by the rate for your age and plan type.
-For example, if you're 51 years old and want to buy $10,000.00 worth of insurance, you'll make this calculation to determine your premium payment:  <br>

-3.37 (Age 51 rate) x 10 (amount of insurance per $1000.00) = $33.70 / month.

 </div>
 </li>